gbraad/mscrolls-brahman/ifi/ifi.md

 * `eval`
   Subsequent evals may contain any IFI request terms, including `command`.
 It is not essential that the back-end respond to these requests immediately and it is not an error for no `text` to be issued in response.

+## Paths

+Two directories are sent with the first `json`;

+* `configDir` = directory where game assets and files live
+* `dataDir` = writable direction where per-user files can live.

+Things like save games and user preferences live in `dataDir`.
+For example, on Windows 10, this directory is `c:/user/whomever/appdata/roaming/brahman/nameofgame/`

+In general, back-ends do not need `dataDir`.
+One such use would be a location to cache images.

+`configDir` is the root of read-only assets such as game data files, pictures, audio files, icons etc. By default this directory is an `assets` subdirectory below the location of the EXE.

+Both `configDir` and `dataDir` may be changed on the command line, do their locations should not be assumed anywhere.
+Neither should be any specific current woring directory.

+Where requests and replies specify `"filepath"`, this will be a path relative, either to `configDir` or `dataDir`, depending on the nature of the operation.

 ## Requests